awsdocs/aws-cdk-guide/v2/hello_world.md

 At this point, your app doesn't do anything because the stack it contains doesn't define any resources\.
 Let's add an Amazon S3 bucket\.

 The CDK's Amazon S3 support is part of its main library, `aws-cdk-lib`, so we don't need to install another library\.
-We can just define an Amazon S3 bucket in the stack using the [Bucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html) construct\.
+We can define an Amazon S3 bucket in the stack using the [Bucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html) construct\.

 ------
 #### [ TypeScript ]